wence-/composable-solvers/README.md

 The `results` directory contains data for the results in the paper.
 The python scripts in that directory can be used to recreate the plots, and the tables from the paper.
+The file `rb-solution.tgz` contains VTU files and a Paraview state file that can be used to recreate the picture of the solution presented in the paper.

 In addition to the processed data, this directory also contains the output and log files (from PETSc's -log_view) for each of the runs.
 Note that the FLOP-counting routine used in PyOP2 for some of the